Uehling potential: Properties

 It was recently demonstrated that the above integral in the expression of $V(r)$ can be evaluated in closed form by using the modified Bessel functions of the second kind $K_0(z)$ and its successive integrals.

+A more concise analytic expression for the Uehling potential is presented as follows:

+The properties of Meijer G-functions enable the analytic representation of the Uehling potential to greatly simplify various computations, including but not restricted to derivatives, integrals, convolutions, and transformations such as the Laplace transform.